 WNET was delighted with the event, Sal and Steve were delighted with the turnout and reaction, and Cis was delighted to share her work and words with hundreds of appreciative New Yorkers.

-With WNET’s prime time lead setting the pace, PBS stations across the country followed suit and aired the story of Dame Cis Berry nearly five thousand times which, in the days before the multi-channel universe, was a lot of airdates.
+With WNET’s prime time airdate setting the pace, PBS stations across the country followed suit and aired the story of Dame Cis Berry nearly five thousand times.
+In the days before the multi-channel universe, that was a lot of broadcasts.

 Steve Budlong was one of the sweetest and most supportive producers I had ever worked with.
 He was also an avid collector of poster art.